-A study conducted by the University of New England Masters Student, Abdur Razzaque Sarker in collaboration with the NSW Department of Planning and Environment (DPE), looked at the patterns between inundation and frog breeding of species within the Gwydir State Conservation Area (SCA) and surrounding privately-owned wetlands.
-The frog monitoring data was collected from 2015 as part of DPE- Environment and Heritage Group's (EHG) environmental water monitoring program.
-The EHG surveys from 2015 to 2020.
-The study documented a diverse community of Yurraya finding 12 species, including the Barking Marsh Frog (Limnodynastes fletcheri) (Figure 1).
-One of these is a newly recorded
+A study conducted by the University of New England Masters Student, Abdur Razzague Sarker, looked at the patterns between inundation and frog breeding of species within the Gwydir State Conservation Area (SCA) from 2015 to 2020.
+The study documented a diverse community of Yurraya finding 12 species, including the Barking Marsh Froa (Limnodynastes fletcheri) (Figure 1).
+One of these is a newly recorded species in the Gwydir Wetlands called the Knife-footed Frog (Cyclorana cultripes), which has no webbing on its fingers, and only partially webbed toes.